mahmoudesmail/tu-wien-data-science-summaries/ml - machine learning 184.702/exam prep.md

 # 2021-12-07

-In AdaBoost weights are uniformly initialized: T
+**question**: In AdaBoost weights are uniformly initialized: T

 answer: True

 - they're initialized uniformly both for models and data

+---

-Categorical data should be normalized before training a k-NN
+**question**: Categorical data should be normalized before training a k-NN

+answer:

+---

-The error of a 1-NN classifier on the training set is 0
+**question**: The error of a 1-NN classifier on the training set is 0

+answer:

+---

-One-vs-all is an approach to solve multi-class problems for DTs
+**question**: One-vs-all is an approach to solve multi-class problems for DTs

+answer:

+---

-Boosting ensembles can be easily parallelized
+**question**: Boosting ensembles can be easily parallelized

+answer:

+---

-1-hot encoding is used to transform numerical into categorical attributes:
+**question**: 1-hot encoding is used to transform numerical into categorical attributes:

+answer:

+---

-The Pearson coefficient has a value range from -1 to 1: T
+**question**: The Pearson coefficient has a value range from -1 to 1: T

+answer:

+---

-Off-the-shelf is a transfer learning technique that uses the output of layers from a deep-learning architecture as input for a shallow model
+**question**: Off-the-shelf is a transfer learning technique that uses the output of layers from a deep-learning architecture as input for a shallow model

+answer:

+---

-SVMs search for a decision boundary with the maximum margin
+**question**: SVMs search for a decision boundary with the maximum margin

+answer:

+---

-SVMs always find a more optimal decision boundary (hyperplane) than Perceptrons
+**question**: SVMs always find a more optimal decision boundary (hyperplane) than Perceptrons

+answer:

+---

-In Bayesian Networks we assume that attributes are statistically independent given the class
+**question**: In Bayesian Networks we assume that attributes are statistically independent given the class

+answer:

+---

-Majority voting is not used when k-NN is applied for linear regression
+**question**: Majority voting is not used when k-NN is applied for linear regression

+answer:

+---

-Chain Rule does not simplify calculation of probabilities for BNs
+**question**: Chain Rule does not simplify calculation of probabilities for BNs

+answer:

 - this question isn't referring to the gradient chain-rule but the probability-theory chain-rule
 - $P(X_1, X_2, \ldots, X_n) = \prod P(X_i | \text{Parents}(X_i))$
 - it allows us to express the joint probability distribution of multiple variables as smaller conditional probability distributions

+---

-Naive Bayes is a lazy learner
+**question**: Naive Bayes is a lazy learner

+answer:

+---

-Normal Equation (analytical approach) is always more efficient than gradient descent for linear regression
+**question**: Normal Equation (analytical approach) is always more efficient than gradient descent for linear regression

+answer:

+---

-knn is based on supervised paradigm
+**question**: knn is based on supervised paradigm

+answer:

+---

-knn is based on unsupervised paradigm
+**question**: knn is based on unsupervised paradigm

+answer:

+---

-one vs all is approach used by Naive Bayes
+**question**: one vs all is approach used by Naive Bayes

+answer:

+---

-Compare Perceptron with SVM algorithms.
+**question**: Compare Perceptron with SVM algorithms.
 Common characteristics and differences.

+answer:

+---

-What are features in metalearning?
+**question**: What are features in metalearning?
 What are landmarking features.

+answer:

+---

-How can you learn the structure of a Bayesian Network
+**question**: How can you learn the structure of a Bayesian Network

 answer: